LGUG2Z/komorebi-for-mac/docs/cli/stop.md

 # stop

 ```
-Stop the komorebi.exe process and restore all hidden windows
+Stop the komorebi process and restore all hidden windows

 Usage: komorebic stop